 The steps we're taking to address climate change not only reduce our environmental footprint, they also help ensure the supply of high-quality coffee that our customers expect from us is sustainable for future generations.

-In addition to increased erosion and infestation by pests, coffee farmers are reporting shifts in rainfall and harvest patterns that are hurting their communities and shrinking the available usable land in coffee regions around the world.
+Given that our agronomists, quality experts and buyers are on the ground working with coffee farmers every day, we see firsthand and hear directly about the impacts of climate change.
+In addition to increased erosion and infestation by pests and coffee rust, coffee farmers are reporting shifts in rainfall and harvest patterns that are hurting their communities and shrinking the available usable land in coffee regions around the world.

 Our Climate Strategy

 Starbucks has been implementing a climate change strategy since 2004, focusing on renewable energy, energy conservation, climate adaptation and mitigation efforts.
 In our stores, we have focused on building to LEED® standards while also becoming one of the largest purchasers of renewable energy in our sector.
 To build upon this work, we announced in 2018 a commitment to not only design, build and renovate, but also operate 10,000 greener stores globally.

 At the farm level, we have worked with Conservation International to include climate-smart agricultural practices as part of Coffee and Farmer Equity (C.A.F.E.)
 Practices, our ethical coffee buying guidelines.
 We’re also committed to championing progressive climate change policy in partnership with other businesses and organizations.
 We are a signatory to RE100, the global corporate commitment to purchasing 100% renewable energy, as well as the Corporate Renewable Energy Buyer’s Principles.